dannyyqyq/dannyyqyq.github.io/_posts/2025-2-20-ANN_Classification_Churn_Project.md

 [Live Demo: Customer Churn Prediction](https://ann-churn-prediction.streamlit.app/)

 ## 📌 Project Overview
-This project uses Artificial Neural Networks (ANN) to predict customer churn for a telecom company, helping businesses retain customers by identifying at-risk individuals.
-It leverages a dataset of customer records processed with TensorFlow/Keras for classification.
+This project uses Artificial Neural Networks (ANN) to predict customer churn for a bank, helping businesses retain customers by identifying at-risk individuals.
+It leverages a dataset of customer records from a bank, processed with TensorFlow/Keras for classification.
 The project covers:

 - **Data Ingestion**: Loading and preparing customer data from CSV files for analysis.
 - **Data Transformation**: Preprocessing and encoding categorical data for model training.
 - **Model Training**: Training an ANN to classify customers as likely to churn or not.
 - **Prediction Pipeline**: Applying the trained model to predict churn for new customer data.
 - **Web Application**: A Streamlit-based interface for users to input customer data and get churn predictions.
-- **Deployment**: Deployed on Streamlit Cloud for live access
+- **Deployment**: Deployed on Streamlit Cloud for live access.

 ## 🛠 Tools and Technologies Used